Commuter Parking Expansion

 What's Happening Now

-NEW: The City of Mercer Island is considering the purchase of one Town Center property and the surplus of another, to promote each property’s redevelopment that together will include up to 200 new commuter parking spaces near each end of the future East Link light rail station.
+NEW (May 2018): The City of Mercer Island is considering the purchase of one Town Center property and the surplus of another, to promote each property’s redevelopment that together will include up to 200 new commuter parking spaces near each end of the future East Link light rail station.
 The proposed property deals are part of a City Council push to prepare for light rail by implementing innovative ways to improve mobility and increase public transit use on Mercer Island.

 |Freshys/Tullys Parking Proposal (May 2018) -- Click for full-size map|